TobiasBriones/example.cs.datastructures.cpp.collections/README.md

 because I had a trouble with templates the last time I wrote this code and wasn't able to use .cpp files.

-## License
+## About

 **Example Project: Collections Implementation in CPP**

+Example project for implementing a package with several collections/lists in C++.

 Copyright © 2019 Tobias Briones.
 All rights reserved.

+### License

-This software is licensed under the [MIT License](https://github.com/tobiasbriones/ep-collections-impl-in-cpp/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/tobiasbriones/ep-collections-impl-in-cpp/blob/main/LICENSE).